Honey Mustard

 Common Mistakes

-• Treating honey mustard as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating honey mustard as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives